KannonZenetism/zenetism-field-physics/zenetism/MP05-godhood-and-transmutation-ch9-11.md

 - **Resonance**
   *What is it reflecting about my structure?*
-  Suffering echoes where we are split.
+  Suffering resonates where we are split.

 - **Release**
   *What part of me no longer harmonizes?*